Valles Mines, Missouri, U S A

 the official seal of the Valle Mining Company.

-Our last lead Pig from the smelter.
+70 pounds: Our last lead Pig from the Valle Mining Company's smelter.
 Now on exhibit at our Museum.

-until I dropped it on my toe amd research ended.
+until I dropped it on my litle toe.

 Survivor: Another of our lead Pigs discovered